 Subscribe To Receive Daily Videos To Your Email

 For the month of May, Dr. Randy Carlson is giving us, “Today’s Word for Your Life.”
-And as you can see from the above title, today’s word is QUESTIONS.
+And as you can see from the above title, today’s word is THANKFUL.

 Today’s One Thing

-Watch Dr. Randy Carlson’s Intentional Living Minute on QUESTIONS.
-You can even get them in your email when you go to TheIntentionalLife.com/minute.
+Watch Dr. Randy Carlson’s Intentional Living Minute on THANKFUL.
+You can get the Intentional Living Minute in your email when you go to TheIntentionalLife.com/minute.